 Pisan Cantos, by expat American, Ezra Pound, is a lengthy poem, partially completed while the disgraced poet was interned by the United States Army in the Italian city of Pisa for collaborating with Mussolini’s fascist regime.
 Endorsing fascism is a good way to put yourself on the wrong side of history and that’s exactly what Pound did, however, he was not mentally sound at the time.
 In fact, the magistrate ruled him unfit for trial and deported him back to Washington D.C. where he spent twelve years wandering the halls of a psychiatric hospital.

 Letters from Birmingham Jail, by Martin Luther King Jr., is a well-argued defence of peaceful protest in the form of an open letter written while the civil rights firebrand was jailed for organizing lunch counter sit-ins and marches on Birmingham’s City Hall.
-True to form, the rhetoric of the prose is by turns breathtakingly eloquent, unflinchingly direct, and as such remains essential reading for all aspiring activists.
+True to form, the rhetoric of the prose is by turns breathtakingly eloquent, unflinchingly direct, and remains essential reading for all aspiring activists.

 Miguel Cervantes, the seventeenth century writer and military commander, did many stints in the clink over the span of his life, one of which provided enough repose for the completion of the prologue to his seminal work, Don Quixote.
 The popular idiom, tilting at windmills, flowed forth from the nib of Cervantes’s quill in 1605, and four hundred years later, at the end of my trial, it was uttered by the pitiless judge who lowered the gavel on my conviction.

 Justine, by the Marquis de Sade, is yet another work of literature written under the yoke of imprisonment.
 De Sade, an aristocrat of far-reaching notoriety, was a self-professed libertine who habitually engaged in depravity; thus he spent a total of thirty-two years locked up in various penal institutions for a litany of crimes including blasphemy, sodomy, rape, and torture.
 He was also a prolific writer, and in 1787, during one of many stints in the Bastille, he completed Justine: a story that follows the eponymous protagonist on her ill-fated journey of self-discovery.
 From the age of twelve to twenty-six, the fair maiden falls prey to a string of rogues who subject her to all manner of sexual crimes.
 By recounting the cruelty suffered at the hands of these captors, her trauma, and its role in her own criminal behaviour, for which she’s being punished, becomes poignantly clear.
-In the context of de Sade’s notoriety, one can’t help but wonder how much of Justine was actual fiction.
+In the context of de Sade’s notoriety, one can’t help wondering how much of Justine was actual fiction.

 Our Lady of Flowers, by Jean Genet, graphically details the life of a drag queen in the robust homosexual underworld of 1930s-40s Paris.
 Genet, who spent his early years as a homeless male prostitute and petty criminal, wrote the novel while serving time in prison for theft.